carl3991/A-B-Testing-Portfolio/README.md

 * How random assignment works

-* How conversion and revenue metrics behave
+* How engagement metrics bevave

 * How to compute confidence intervals, and p‑values